Breast Pump Comparison: Spectra S2 vs Medela PISA

-- Use lanolin or other breast creams on your nipples and on the edges of the flanges.
-These ointments soothe soreness and make the plastic pump parts less rough on your skin.
+- Use breast creams on your nipples and on the edges of the flanges.
+Ointments soothe soreness and make the plastic pump parts less rough on your skin.
 They are also safe in case some gets into the milk or your baby eats some.
-Personally, I prefer lanolin, but some moms think it is too thick and greasy and prefer other types of creams, like the olive oil based Mother Love cream.
+Personally, I prefer lanolin, but some moms find it too thick and greasy and prefer the olive oil-based Mother Love cream.
 Check the prices of lanolin and Mother Love cream on Amazon.
 It is well worth the few dollars to soothe your nipples!

 - Put your pump on a soft surface to make it quieter, like a couch, carpeted floor, ottoman, or even just put a towel or blanket underneath.

 - The Spectra S2 has a little “cup holder” on the back.
 You can use it to wrangle the backflow adapters, or fit a bottle into it.